 HOW SSNIT OPERATES

 SSNIT has a decentralized operational system made up of the Area, Branch, and Day Offices.
 An Operations Co-ordinator at the Head Office co-ordinates all operational activities and reports to the General Manager, Operations.
-There are seven (7) Area Offices, forty-eight (48) Branches and eighteen (18) Day Offices spread throughout the country.
+There are eight (8) Area Offices, fifty (50) Branches and eighteen (18) Day Offices spread throughout the country.

 The Branch activities include: